Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: FNNM

-which proceeds to a neural network with a vector parameter vector $\textbf{p}$ and undetermined parameter $\textbf{$\Lambda$}$ which is going to be adjusted later.
-In fact, $\textbf{p}$ corresponds to the weights and biases of the neural architecture. $C(\textbf{r})$ and $D(\textbf{r}, \textbf{$\Lambda$})$ are determined in such a way that $\Psi_t(\textbf{r})$ satisfies the boundary conditions regardless of $\textbf{p}$ and $\textbf{$\Lambda$}$ values.
-In order to solve Eq. \eqref{eqn2}, the collocation method \cite{collo} can be used.
+can be used.
+This function proceeds to a neural network with a vector parameter $\vec{p}$ and undetermined parameter $\vec{\lambda}$ which is going to be adjusted later. $N(\vec{r}, \vec{p}) $ is a single-output feed forward neural network with parameters $\vec{p}$ and $n$ input units fed with the input vector $\vec{r}$.
+The functions $A$ and $B$ will be determined with respect to appropriate $\Psi_{t}(\vec{r})$ which satisfies the boundary conditions.

+To solve Eq. \eqref{eqn2}, the \textit{collocation} method \cite{collo} can be used.
+The idea behind the collocation method is to choose a finite-dimensional space of trial solution functions and a number of points in the domain of the problem, and to select that trial solution which satisfies the given equation at the collocation points.
+This procedure discrete the domain into a set of $\vec{r}_i$.
 To this end, one can get a minimization problem as follows:

 To have the Schr\"{o}dinger equation, one can recast Eq. \eqref{eqn2} in an eigenvalue equation: